 Oatmeal Shortbread Squares is another great recipe from the late Richard Sax.
-If you like shortbread and variations on it, you will appreciate that this shortbread, also known as Grasmere Gingerbread, is a little different.
+If you like shortbread and variations on it, you will appreciate that this shortbread is a little different.
 It’s made with whole wheat flour, oats and ginger along with cream of tartar and baking soda, so the flavor and texture aren’t quite the same as traditional shortbread.
 The cookies are a little different, and in a great way.

 In Classic Home Desserts, Richards Sax notes that the Oatmeal Shortbread Squares recipe is from Laura Barton of the Oregon Department of Agriculture.
 It’s based on cookies her father ate while bicycling through the town of Grasmere in England’s Lake District.
-Not being at all familiar with Grasmere, I looked it up quickly and found that they do indeed have a store that specializes in these cookies.
-The Grasmere cookies are darker and I can’t really tell if they even have oats (they might be ground), so the Oatmeal Shortbread Squares aren’t exactly a clone.
+Not being at all familiar with Grasmere, I looked it up and found that they do indeed have a store that specializes in these cookies.
+The Grasmere cookies are darker. and it’s hard to tell from photos whether they have oats.
+I guess they do, but maybe they are ground?

 Richard Sax’s Oatmeal Shortbread Squares (Grasmere Gingerbread) call for an 8 inch square pan.
 In the header, he notes the recipe can be doubled and baked in a 9×13 inch pan.
 I did the opposite and made half the original in an 8 1/2 by 4 1/2 inch pan, so that’s an option to.
 But the recipe below is the 8 inch pan version.